pyeventsourcing/esdbclient/README.md

 If you need to discover the current position of the last recorded event in a stream, you can use the `get_stream_position()` method (see below).

-The `events` argument is required, and is expected to be a sequence of new event objects to be appended to the named stream.
-The `NewEvent` class should be used to construct new event objects (see below).

 Please note, the append events operation is atomic, so that either all or none of the given new events will be recorded.
 By design, it is only